tschatzl/tschatzl.github.io/_posts/2021-11-15-heap-regions-x-large.md

 Also some internal data structures that are managed on a per-region basis will take less memory overall, potentially allowing faster access as more can be kept in caches.
 Remembered sets are likely to be smaller as given usual locality assumption, there will be less cross-region references to record.

-Initial results from us and [others](https://bugs.openjdk.java.net/browse/JDK-8272773) with larger heap sizes on appropriately sized heaps show some promise, but we also noticed diminishing returns in our testing for heap regions sizes larger or equal to 128MB.
+Initial results from us and [others](https://bugs.openjdk.java.net/browse/JDK-8272773) with larger heap region sizes on appropriately sized heaps show some promise, but we also noticed diminishing returns in our testing for heap regions sizes larger or equal to 128MB.

 This limitation of the ergonomics heuristics is intentional - we wanted users to intentionally try out larger heap region sizes if they need it only and assume that people changing this, test the impact of this change thoroughly.
 We would be happy to hear your experience tuning heap region size though, please send comments to either [hotspot-gc-use@openjdk.java.net](mailto:hotspot-gc-use@openjdk.java.net) or [hotspot-gc-dev@openjdk.java.net](mailto:hotspot-gc-dev@openjdk.java.net).